alexlawrence/declarative/README.md

 countCharacters(document.getElementById('text'), document.getElementById('counter'));
 ```

-While this code is much cleaner, now the problem is that every time we want to use another character counter
+However now the problem is that every time we want to use another character counter
 we also have to write one line of initialization code.
 The description and configuration of the counter element is scattered through HTML and JavaScript.
-Some people will argue that this is correct as it follows the best practice of separating the content (HTML)
+Some may argue that this is correct as it follows the best practice of separating the content (HTML)
 and the behaviour (JavaScript).
 This is not correct.
-Looking at the one line of code we can see  it does contain behaviour and implementation details
+Looking at the one line of code one can see it does contain behaviour and implementation details
 but it also holds the description and configuration of our user interface.

-By using HTML5 data attributes and parse them in our JavaScript we bring the configuration back to our HTML:
+By using HTML5 data attributes and parsing them in our JavaScript we can put the configuration back in our HTML:

 ```html
 <label for="text">Enter your text:</label>